Faculty of Economics and Business, University of Zagreb

-Faculty of Economics and Business, University of Zagreb (Ekonomski fakultet Sveučilišta u Zagrebu; Ekonomski fakultet - Zagreb) is a public-owned faculty (business school) among 31 faculties and 3 art academies that together form one of the oldest public universities in Southeast Europe, the University of Zagreb.
+Faculty of Economics and Business, University of Zagreb (Ekonomski fakultet Sveučilišta u Zagrebu; Ekonomski fakultet - Zagreb) is a public-owned faculty (business school) of the University of Zagreb.

-The Faculty of Economics & Business started in 1920, when the College of Commerce and Transport was founded.
+It was established in 1920, when the College of Commerce and Transport was founded.
 The name Faculty of Economics and Business was given in 1947.
 Throughout history, the locations and names of the Faculty have been changed.